 Contact Amazon’s Top Reviewers- The top reviewers for Amazon can be an excellent source for book getting reviews especially if you can tap into book influencers.
 But this strategy takes a lot of time, patience and is very competitive with other authors.
 These book reviewers are approached by thousands of authors many of whom have not done the proper research to have a successful experience.
 This is one strategy worth considering as most authors will get discouraged at the effort necessary to be successful with these reviewers.
 For more information on how to get started on this strategy check out my blog article titled Why Authors Should Focus on Book Reviews.

-Host Giveaways: The More You Give, The More You Get- Giving away free books is a strategy that should be looked at for a set period and can be very effective.
+Host Short Term Promotional Activity-Using promotional companies who have a large following is a strategy that should be looked at for a set period and can be very effective.
 By increasing the number of readers, you will increase the chances for reader reviews.
-There is no shortage of companies ready to help you run a giveaway.
-Do your homework to find the one that aligns with your goals, genre, and readers.
+There is no shortage of companies ready to help you run a paid promotion.
+Do your homework to find the ones that aligns with your goals, genre, and readers.

 Ask for Reviews at the End of Your Book- This strategy is one that is overlooked by a lot of authors but requires little effort.
 In the back of your physical book add a blurb encouraging readers to write an honest review.
 On your eBook version, add a live hyperlink at the end of the book which will take readers directly to the book page on Amazon, Barnes and Noble, and other online resellers.
 As you sell more books, you will automatically be asking more readers for reviews by having these requests at the end of your book.